 This licence authorises the holder to supply or authorise the supply of alcohol, in conjunction with a Premises Licence.
-The licence, if granted, will be valid for 10 years, unless suspended or revoked by the Licensing Authority and is 'portable' between premises.
+The licence, if granted, will be valid indefinitely, unless suspended or revoked by the Licensing Authority and is 'portable' between premises.